 - The acuity of individuals served through the Medicaid Case Management has vastly increased.
-The average client served has five chronic conditions, seven medications, and participates in the program for 60 months. - Pre-COVID, one in four individuals discharged to long term care from a state mental hospital reside at home.
+The average client served has five chronic conditions, seven medications, and participates in the program for 60 months. - Prior to the COVID-19 pandemic, in four individuals discharged to long term care from a state mental hospital reside at home.

-Pre-COVID, one in three individuals with a psychotic disorder are receiving long term care resided at home24.
+• Prior to the COVID-19 pandemic, one in three individuals with a psychotic disorder are receiving long term care resided at home24.